Privacy

 We welcome members to enjoy a fellowship around our shared values and an interest in the history, culture and charitable endeavours that our company has pursued for the last 500 or so years.

-Following on from our successful Open Evening in September 2023 our next evening, which is designed to help those considering joining as Freemen to the Company, will be held on Monday 29th April 2024.
+Following on from our successful Autumn Prospective Members' Evening our next evening, which is designed to help those considering joining as Freemen to the Company, will be held in Spring 2025 with the date to be confirmed.
 You are welcome to email events@cooperscompany.co.uk to be kept informed or if you require further information, please email clerk@cooperscompany.co.uk.
 Those interested in joining require a sponsor (an existing member of the Company) who should email the Clerk to notify us of your intention.

 Membership